syncfusion-content/flutter-docs/Flutter/range-slider/basic-features.md

 ---

 # Basic features for Range Slider
-This section explains how to add the numeric and date range slider.
+This section explains about how to add the numeric and date range slider.

 ## Minimum